Remove “Windows System Security Alert” Tech Support Scam virus (Virus Removal Instructions) - Microsoft Support Scam

 If you are looking for the easiest way to remove “Windows System Security Alert” virus, use an automatic virus/malware removal tool.
 We do not provide manual removal instructions since this virus tends to hide itself under a variety of different names, so it can be hard to find it on the system.
 To detect the program that attempts to trick you into calling tech support scammers, run a system scan with a powerful anti-malware software.
 Begin the “Windows System Security Alert” removal procedure by using instructions that we prepared for you.

-To remove “Windows System Security Alert” Tech Support Scam virus, follow these steps:
+Getting rid of “Windows System Security Alert” Tech Support Scam virus.
+Follow these steps

 Restart your PC using instructions.
 Then start your antivirus/anti-malware/anti-spyware program and let it scan the system thoroughly.
 Give it a good 20 minutes (or as much as it takes to finish the scan).
 Delete detected files and programs.
 Restart your PC again and see if you can still see “Windows System Security Alert” pop-ups while browsing the Internet.